 Interestingly, in aphids feeding on CaMV-infected Arabidopsis, considerably more genes related to salivary proteins were expressed at higher levels, compared to those feeding on TuYV-infected Arabidopsis.
-Among them is the gene encoding a regucalcin (g15329) that was identified earlier in the saliva of other aphid species (van Bel and Will, 2016).
-Regucalcin and other calcium-binding proteins could reduce calcium availability, and subsequently inhibit aphid-induced calcium-mediated sieve tube occlusion, which is observed in incompatible aphid-plant interactions (Will et al., 2009).
+Salivary proteins, liberated in the apoplast and plant cells or in the phloem during aphid probing and feeding activity, respectively, are excellent candidates to target defense pathways directly in the plant.
+Among them was the gene encoding a regucalcin (g15329) that has been identified earlier in the saliva of other aphid species (van Bel and Will, 2016).
+Regucalcin and other calcium-binding proteins could reduce calcium availability in the phloem, and subsequently inhibit aphid-induced calcium-mediated sieve tube occlusion in the plant, which is observed in incompatible aphid-plant interactions (Will et al., 2009).
 Another gene encodes the soluble calcium-activated nucleotidase 1-like isoform X2 (g12364), which has previously been annotated in whitefly salivary glands (Su et al., 2012) and is predicted to be a secretory ATP-hydrolyzing protein that could be involved in reducing the concentration of extracellular ATP and suppressing plant defenses during whitefly feeding (Roux and Steinebrunner, 2007).
 Altogether, these aphid DEGs and the genes discussed above (see section 2b) indicate that CaMV acquisition affects aphid saliva secretion on infected Arabidopsis.
 To explain this finding, we propose two non-exclusive hypotheses.
 In the first one, the more severe phenotype of CaMV-infected Arabidopsis, compared to TuYV-infected Arabidopsis, could induce adaptive changes of the aphid secretome to allow successful settlement on the plants.
 In the second hypothesis, CaMV could directly alter the saliva transcriptome.
 Whatever the mechanisms, these deregulations could be responsible for the changes in the feeding behavior of aphids on CaMV-infected Arabidopsis plants (Chesnais et al., 2021).

 3b TuYV vs CaMV in Camelina

 Only 22 DEGs were found for aphids on TuYV- vs CaMV-infected Camelina, 17 expressed at higher levels in TuYV-exposed aphids and 5 expressed at higher levels in CaMV-exposed aphids (Fig. 1e).
-This small number of deregulations, in comparison to aphids fed on Arabidopsis, indicates strong host plant effects, which might be caused by differential host plant susceptibility to the viruses or different host-vector associations/suitability.
+This small number of expression changes, in comparison to aphids fed on Arabidopsis, indicates strong host plant effects.
+They might be caused by differential host plant susceptibility to the viruses or different host-vector associations/suitability.

-Among the genes expressed at higher levels in aphids on TuYV-infected vs aphids on CaMV-infected Camelina, we identified genes related to development, such as the gene encoding a glycine-rich cell wall structural protein-like (g7216) implicated in chitin-based cuticle development (Table 4, see the complete list in Table S7).
+Among the genes expressed at higher levels in aphids on TuYV-infected vs aphids on CaMV-infected Camelina, we identified aphid genes related to development, such as the gene encoding a glycine-rich cell wall structural protein-like (g7216) implicated in chitin-based cuticle development (Table 4, see the complete list in Table S7).
 This again suggests that TuYV may target aphid performance by inducing morphological changes, for example, the formation of wings that could enhance transmission.

 Two immune-responsive aphid DEGs on Camelina were different from those observed in aphids feeding on Arabidopsis, again denoting some host specificity.
 One gene (g9870), expressed at higher levels in TuYV-exposed aphids than in CaMV-exposed aphids, encodes dual oxidase maturation factor 1 that is required for activation of dual oxidases and is involved in the control of reactive oxygen species (ROS) generation and signaling (De Deken et al., 2014).
 Its fruit fly ortholog is involved in antimicrobial defense mechanisms in the Drosophila intestine (Kim and Lee, 2014).
-Another gene (g18794), expressed at higher levels in TuYV-exposed compared to CaMV-exposed aphids, encodes the calcium release-activated calcium channel protein 1-like isoform X1 protein that regulates calcium entry into non-excitable cells and is required for proper immune function in Drosophila (Hou et al., 2020).
+Another gene (g18794), expressed at higher levels in TuYV-exposed compared to CaMV-exposed aphids, encodes a calcium release-activated calcium channel protein 1-like isoform X1 protein that regulates calcium entry into non-excitable cells and is required for proper immune function in Drosophila (Hou et al., 2020).